isomerpages/ogp-scamshield-app/index.md

         - title: Protect yourself against scams
           description: ""
           url: /introduction-to-scams/
-  - textcards:
-      title: Trending scams
-      subtitle: June 2024
-      id: textcards
-      cards:
-        - title: Investment scam
-          description: ""
-          linktext: Learn more
-          url: ""
-        - title: Government Impersonation scam
-          description: ""
-          linktext: Learn more
-          url: ""
-        - title: Phishing scam
-          description: ""
-          linktext: Learn more
-          url: ""
-        - title: Job scam
-          description: ""
-          linktext: Learn more
-          url: ""
-  - infobar:
-      title: CALL 1799
-      subtitle: unsure if something is a scam?
-      id: infobar
-      description: Call the helpline if you are in a situation you think could be a scam
-      button: or check using the scamshield app
-      url: www.scamshield.gov.sg
   - infopic:
       title: Keep safe with the ScamShield App
       id: infopic